Trauma and PTSD

 - bullying at school or work

 A child is considerably more vulnerable than an adult, both in a physical and psychological sense.
-The younger the child is the more physically vulnerable they are, and the less life experience and understanding they will have.
-This can cause them to feel more easily confused, helpless and unsafe, and therefore potentially more frightened and prone to developing trauma than an adult.
+The younger the child is the more physically vulnerable they are, and the less life experience and understanding they will have to make sense of what is happening.
+This can cause them to feel more confused, helpless and unsafe, and therefore potentially more frightened and prone to developing trauma and other maladaptive ways of coping.

-When people think of childhood trauma or developmental trauma, they often think of the extreme examples such as physical or sexual abuse.
-However, situations that from an adult perspective might seem quite minor, can sometimes be very frightening and traumatising for a child.
+When people think of childhood trauma or developmental trauma, they often think of extreme examples such as physical or sexual abuse.
+However, situations that from an adult perspective might seem quite minor, can sometimes be intensely frightening and traumatising for a child.

-A few examples that can sometimes cause childhood traumas: physical or sexual abuse, abandonment, neglect, being bullied, witnessing arguments or violence, accidents, parents separation/divorce, death of a close family member, starting a new school, moving house, separation from friends/family, incidents of intense embarrassment or shaming, illness (self or other), bullying, getting lost/separated from parents.
+A few examples that can have the potential to cause childhood traumas: physical or sexual abuse, abandonment, neglect, an emotionally unavailable parent, being bullied, being an unwanted child, witnessing arguments or violence, a family member with a mental health condition, accidents, parents separation/divorce, death of a close family member, starting a new school, moving house, separation from friends/family, incidents of intense embarrassment or shaming, illness (self or other), bullying, getting lost/separated from parents.

 Effect on adult life

-Whilst some of these childhood traumas would not be considered intense enough to be diagnosed as full PTSD, they can and do have a significant impact on peoples thoughts, emotions, behaviours and relationships later in adult life.
-Sometimes causing or contributing to issues such as anxiety, depression, anger, low confidence and self worth, medically unexplained symptoms, health issues, and difficulties in relating to others, in adult life.
+Whilst some of these childhood traumas would not satisfy enough criteria in adult life to be diagnosed as PTSD, they can and do have a significant impact on peoples thoughts, emotions, behaviours, coping strategies and relationships later in adult life.
+Sometimes causing or contributing to issues such as emotional dysregulation, loss of a sense of safety and the ability to detect danger cues, anxiety, depression, inappropriate anger, insomnia, low confidence and self-worth, medically unexplained symptoms, health issues, and difficulties in relating to others, in adult life.

 Shock, denial, or disbelief